sgasse/shift-puzzle/README.md

 ## Modeling

-To know which fields can be swapped with which other fields, we need to tranform the indices of the fields to the coordinates in the square puzzle grid and vice versa to perform swaps.
+To know which fields can be swapped with which other fields, we need to transform the indices of the fields to the coordinates in the square puzzle grid and vice versa to perform swaps.